BanerjeeLab-repertoire/pycat-napari/README.md

 PyCAT (Python Condensate Analysis Toolbox) is an open-source application built on napari for analyzing biomolecular condensates in biological images.
 It provides a comprehensive suite of tools for fluorescence image analysis, particularly focused on condensate detection, measurement, and characterization.

+### Documentation is in progress, please return soon for the completed docs.

 ## Features

 - **Interactive GUI**: Built on napari viewer for intuitive image visualization and analysis